-As I mentioned in my post about Viva La Vegan, David and I also picked up a couple of Rahel injera wraps when we were at that all vegan grocery store for the plane ride home.
+David and I also picked up a couple of Rahel injera wraps when we were at a (now closed) all vegan grocery store for the plane ride home.
 It was such a delightful treat eating a Rahel wrap while flying over Nevada.

 We both chose the wrap with yellow split peas.
-(The one with greens is my favorite, but they didn’t have any of that type at Viva La Vegan when we were there.)
+(The one with greens is my favorite.
+But they didn’t have any of that type at the grocery store.)

 The wraps are made with gluten-free injera and were filling without being overly heavy.
 When you’re flying, it’s nice to have something that feels healthy and substantive.